Leading IT Transformation

 The importance of a structured plan cannot be emphasized enough.
 You must know why you’re doing what you’re doing, and communicate it cogently, highlighting the benefits and outcome – at the team, individual and organizational level – of redesigning workflows or bringing in new tools or systems.
 IT leaders should also manage the emotional and operational challenges in the early days of implementing the redesign.
 Managers should proactively address change management issues, focusing on not only operational changes (as is often the case), but also on people.

 In their first year, learners should be able to review their current organizational structure to identify any issues that may affect IT transformation initiatives.
 Common issues include roles, responsibilities, rules and how information flows at different levels of the organization.
 Traditional organizational structures are not effective for modern knowledge work.
-Banks, insurers and technology companies can benefit from reviewing how their existing structures facilitate collaboration, create open channels of communication, and the kind of employee experiences they create.
-Based on this understanding, they can consider moving to a flat or even a holacratic organizational structure that supports IT transformation.
+Organizations can benefit from reviewing how their existing structures facilitate collaboration, create open channels of communication, and the kind of employee experiences they create.
+Based on this understanding, they can consider moving to a flatter organizational structure that supports IT transformation.

 A process to evaluate technology requirements before installation